 Who is eligible?

 You do not need to be listed on the Public Authority Registry to be an IHSS Provider; however, in order to be an IHSS Provider, you must pass the Department of Justice (DOJ) background check and have attended the County Orientation.
-Being a Provider requires no prior experience, only dedication to those in need, while offering flexibility and rewarding relationships.
-As of October 2013, IHSS workers earn $12.50 an hour and medical benefits helping people with domestic chores and personal care.
+Being a Provider requires no prior experience, only dedication to those in need while offering flexibility and rewarding relationships.
+As of March 2019, IHSS workers earn $13.85 an hour and have access to medical benefits for helping people with domestic chores and personal care.